catamphetamine/farce/README.md

 }
 ```

+With this reducer, `store.getState()` will return the current location.

-Calling `store.dispatch(Actions.init())` will trigger the initial `ActionTypes.UPDATE` action which will set the current location.
-From then on, the current location will always stay in sync with the web browser's URL bar.
+Calling `store.dispatch(Actions.init())` will trigger the initial `ActionTypes.UPDATE` action which will set the initial current location.
+From then on, the current location will always stay in sync with the web browser's URL bar, including "Back"/"Forward" navigation.

-The current location will also "magically" be updated when the user clicks "Back" or "Forward" button in the web browser.
+One could use Redux'es standard [subscription mechanisms](https://redux.js.org/api/store#subscribelistener) to immediately get notified of current location changes.

 ## Why Redux?